MLJejuCamp2017/DRL_based_SelfDrivingCarControl/README.md

 There are 2 main goals for this project.

-* Making vehicle simulator with Unity.
+* Making vehicle simulator with [Unity ML-Agents](https://unity3d.com/kr/machine-learning).
 * Control self driving car in the simulator with some safety systems.

   As a self driving car engineer, I used lots of `vehicle sensors`(e.g. RADAR, LIDAR, ...) to perceive environments around host vehicle.
 Also, There are a lot of `Advanced Driver Assistant Systems (ADAS)` which are already commercialized.
 I wanted to combine these things with my deep reinforcement learning algorithms to control self driving car.